amiradavoudi/Tracing/README.md

 matplotlib 3.5.2 or later <br>

 ### Testing the Environment
-File *test.py* includes all the packages required for the execution of the source codes in this project. <br>
+File *test.py* includes all the packages required for the execution of the source codes in this project.
 All the required packages are installed properly if the file is executed without error. <br>
 Run the file *test.py*, which should not produce any errors.

 ## Artifact Evaluation